thmuggleton/dotfiles/README.md

 # dotfiles

-This repository contains configuration files for bash and vim.
+This repository contains configuration files for bash, tmux and vim.

 There is also a script to symlink the files in this repository to the user's home directory.
 If files with the same name already exist, the script prompts